 If you are considering making a claim against Ipswich hospital doctors, you need to bare in mind that there’s a 3-year personal injury claims time limit.
 The time starts from the day you were injured or from the day you receive a diagnosis confirming your injury or illness.

 While we could help you with any type of medical negligence claim, we’re also going to look at two case studies regarding medical negligence at Ipswich Hospital which resulted in 7-figure settlements.

 What Is Considered Hospital Negligence?

+If you want to make Ipswich Hospital negligence claims, you may be wondering what negligence is and how you can prove it.
 When you attend a hospital, all staff have a duty of care to try and keep safe while you’re at the hospital.
 There is an obligation to provide a reasonable standard of care and to act in the patient’s best interests.

 While it is possible to claim for medical negligence against the Ipswich Hospital NHS Trust, the same is true for private hospitals too.
 Furthermore, you could claim compensation if you suffered due to negligence while undergoing a cosmetic procedure.

 Ipswich Hospital negligence claims could be made for a range of types of negligence, including the following: